makersacademy/bowling-challenge/README.md

 # Bowling Challenge

 This is my solution to the bowling kata challenge.
-Although this is a working program, I am aware much more work is needed in refactoring to get follow better OOP.
-I found it difficult to see the benefits here on where to extract things into separate classes and so feedback would be greatly appreciated on this.

 ## Instructions for use